rjoleary/cs452-kernel/README.md

   safety layer will protect the trains against collision.
 This allows us to experiment with more sophisticated routing algorithms.

-### Application Layer
+### Application Layers

 Terminal:

-Calibration:
+-

 Routing:

-Path finding finds the shortest path between the start and end nodes.
-For train milestone 1, the start and end nodes are always sensors.
+- Path finding finds the shortest path between every node and the end node.

-Path finding uses Dijkstra's algorithm where the weight is the distance of each node.
-Our implementation of Dijkstra's has a memory usage proportional to the number of nodes in the graph.
+  This is accomplished using Dijkstra's algorithm where the weight is the length of each track piece.

-The graph used is the one supplied on the course website.
+- The graph used is the one supplied on the course website.
 Occasionally, when a sensor or switch is deemed broken, the node's type is modified to relay this information.
 This way, a broken sensor/switch does not incur any additional cost.
 Also, the complexity of the graph is not altered.
 - Exposes a function for routing a train from the terminal.
   - First, the routing layer may query the current state of the train.
 Not only is the optional, but it is not required for milestone 2.